-REL 244 CHRISTIANITY IN THE NEW TESTAMENT
+CHRISTIANITY IN THE NEW TESTAMENT REL 244 Three credit hours A study of the birth of Christianity, as portrayed in the letters of Paul and the Acts of the Apostles.

-A study of the birth of Christianity, as portrayed in the letters of Paul and the Acts of the Apostles.
-REL 245 HISTORY OF THE BIBLE Three credit hours
+REL 245 HISTORY OF THE BIBLE

-A study of the formation and use of the Christian Bible through the centuries and of the impact it has had on western culture.
+Three credit hours A study of the formation and use of the Christian Bible through the centuries and of the impact it has had on western culture.
 Topics such as the following will be addressed: the manuscript traditions of the Bible, the development of the canon, theories of the authority and inspiration of scripture, the history of translation and interpretation, and the history of the English Bible.